Alaska's Fiddling Poet

 Ken Waldman with Willi Carlisle as part of a Ken Waldman & The Wild Ones show at Chico Performances in spring 2019

 where Ken was joined by four other musicians.
+That Willi Cariisle--he's been going places.
+Check him out!

 "He brings his instruments, a few fellow musicians, and his poems about surviving a plane crash (locals once called him